 Did you know that over 80% of Poles are Catholics?
 When you travel around Poland, you will see churches everywhere, no matter if it’s a big city or a tiny village.
 It’s not that easy to see other sacral buildings though.

 That’s what makes the District of Mutual Respect in Wroclaw quite unique.
-You will find there a synagogue, Roman Catholic, Evangelical, and Orthodox churches.
+You will find there a synagogue, and Roman Catholic, Evangelical, and Orthodox churches.

 Wroclaw Market Square (Rynek)

-The landmark of the city, the most important place to visit, a vibrant area full of restaurants, cafes, and people.
+The landmark of the city, the most important place to visit, is a vibrant area full of restaurants, cafes, and people.
 Wroclaw market square is a must-visit during your stay in the city.
 If you are traveling to Poland in the winter, it’s where you will find Wroclaw Christmas Market.
 It’s arguably the best festive fair in the country.

 Right in the middle of Rynek, you can see Wrocław town hall.
-This Gothic building from the 13th century is considered as the top monument in the city.
+This Gothic building from the 13th century is considered the top monument in the city.
 If you want, you can get inside.
 Right now, there is Wroclaw Museum of Bourgeois Art inside the Wroclaw town hall.